zxgdll/java-driver/changelog/README.md

 ### 4.5.1 (in progress)

-- [bug] JAVA-2657: DriverConfigLoader.programmaticBuilder() doesn't work in OSGi container
+- [bug] JAVA-2657: Add ability to specify the class loader to use for application-specific classpath resources
 - [bug] JAVA-2673: Fix mapper generated code for UPDATE with TTL and IF condition

 ### 4.5.0